LiZhang30/MRBDTA/README.md

 	Note: the environment.yml file should be downloaded and put into the default path of Anaconda Prompt.

-3 Instructions to run on a small real dataset(Demo)：
+3 Instructions to run on a small real dataset(Demo)

 	Based on a small dataset from kiba dataset:
 		First, put folder data_kiba, DataHelper.py, emetrics.py and Demo.py into the same folder.
 		Second, use PyCharm to open Demo.py and set the python interpreter of PyCharm.